-If the tests confirm the possibility of oesophageal cancer and this is your partner or friend for whom you would be caring, you might expect their (and your) reaction to be shock, raising questions as to the cause, fear of the risk of cancer spreading, and anxiety over any delays in getting diagnosis and treatment.
-Inevitably there will be worries about the future and about the effect on their family and their ability to continue working and also, perhaps, on what might be the financial consequences of a prolonged illness.

-This is the time for you, as partner and/or carer, to take the initiative in preparing questions for meetings with doctors and consultants, taking note of their answers and pursuing appointments and procedures.
-It is good practice to accompany them to these whenever possible, especially where courses of radiation and/or chemotherapy are prescribed before, and possibly also after, surgery.
-It is advisable also to keep records of explanations given (in layman's terms, wherever possible), of tests taken and undertakings given, and follow up those results and actions.
-Furthermore, it would be a help at this early stage to try to gather information on resources available (advice, specialist help, financial support: see page 9 and pages 13-16), from the GP, the hospital, as well as our own website and its booklets, especially 'Guide to Life after Oesophageal/Gastric Surgery', as this also explains what preparations may be undertaken prior to the operation.
-More recently, consultants have been stressing the important contribution that optimal physical and nutritional status prior to surgery can make to post-operative recovery.
+If the tests confirm the possibility of oesophageal cancer and the patient whom you are caring for is a partner or a friend, you might expect their (and your) reaction to be shock.
+They might have questions about the cause, fear of the risk of cancer spreading, and anxiety over any delays in getting diagnosis and treatment.
+Inevitably, there will be worries about the future and about the effect on their family and their ability to continue working and, perhaps, on the financial consequences of a prolonged illness where courses of radiation and/or chemotherapy are prescribed before and possibly also after the surgery.
+It is also advisable to keep records of explanations given (in layman's terms, wherever possible), of tests taken and undertakings given, and follow up those results and actions.
+Furthermore, it would be a help at this early stage to try to gather information on resources available (advice, specialist help, financial support: see page 9 and pages 13-16) from the GP, the hospital, as well as our own website and its booklets, especially 'Guide to Life after Oesophageal/Gastric Surgery', as this also explains what preparations may be undertaken prior to the operation.
+More recently, consultants have been stressing the important contribution that optimal physical and nutritional status prior to surgery can make to postoperative recovery.
 You can do your part to help with this.